sifulan-access-federation/ifirexman-training/guides/mariadb.md

        FLUSH PRIVILEGES;
        exit
     ```
     When the mariadb is asking for the root password, enter the password that you took note earlier.
+Replace `YOUR_DATABASE_NAME`, `YOUR_USER_NAME` and `YOUR_PASSWORD` with your own values.

     To exit the mariadb client run: